sabetancur-gif/VisionPorComputador-trabajo_01/README.md

 │  └─ segmentacion/                 # Resultados ejercicio 5
 │
 └─ Documentacion/
-   └─ QuantumViz.pdf                # PDF con teoría, metodología, resultados y análisis
+   └─ QuantumViz.pdf               # PDF con teoría, metodología, resultados y análisis └─ QuantumViz.md                # markdown con teoría, metodología, resultados y análisis
 ```

 > Nota: